unahouExosite/docs/guides/user-management.md

       response.message = 'Sign up failed.
 Error: ' .. ret.message
     end
     ```

-   * Next, you need a user-signup page as UI.
+3. Set up a user-signup page as UI.

-     For use of MrMurano, create file **files/signup.html** and put the following code into it.
-In this page, there is a simple form for input of email, name, and password.
+   For use of Murano CLI, create file **files/signup.html** and put the following code into it (on this page, there is a 	simple form for input of email, name, and password).

      ```html
      <!DOCTYPE html>